7heMech/Replit-Identity/README.md

 ###### Supports typescript.
 This package can create and verify replit identity tokens.

-An identity token is a signed token for every Repl that your code can use to authenticate other Repls when communicating with your APIs and services.
+An identity token is a token for every Repl that can be used for user/repl authentication.
 ## Installation
 ```
 npm install replit-identity